LNER Gresley Classes A1 and A3: Operational details

-Pre-war performance
+Initial performance

-The early A1 Pacifics were a match for the performances demanded of them in the early 1920s.
+The A1 Pacifics met the performance demands of the early 1920s.
 They were certainly able to take loads single-handed that were beyond the capacity of their Atlantic predecessors as was shown in a test run made by No. 1471 Sir Frederick Banbury when it took a 20-coach train weighing 600 LT over the 105 mi from London to Grantham at an average speed of 51.8 mph.
 However this was at the cost of heavy coal consumption, and general performance was well below the ultimate potential of the design.
 This was largely due to a regression from the earlier 3-cylinder 2-6-0 design, which was the first to have the standard Gresley conjugated motion combined with long valve travel.
 However, practical problems were experienced with components quickly suffering from premature wear, especially in the main bearing of the large 2:1 lever which had not yet been fitted with the very necessary ball race; excessive 'play' led to so much over-travel of the middle valve, that it began to hit the end-covers.
 In order to prevent this, when applying the gear to the Pacifics, Gresley fell back on the expedient of shortening valve travel even though that choked the exhaust at speed, was responsible for the heavy coal consumption, and negated most of the advantages gained by the locomotive's revolutionary design.
 However, by incorporating the Great Western-inspired valve modifications, the economies in coal and water consumption achieved were such that the 180 psi Pacifics could undertake long-distance non-stop runs that were previously impossible.